Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 FLAG targets sit separately from a company's energy and industry science-based targets.
 They cover land-related emissions only, measured to the farm gate, across three categories: land use change (deforestation, peatland drainage, coastal wetland conversion), land management emissions (enteric fermentation, fertiliser use, flooded rice paddies), and land-based carbon removals (forest restoration, agroforestry, soil organic carbon).

 FLAG target setting was built into the SBTi framework in stages.
 The guidance launched in September 2022 as a voluntary option.
 From April 2023, it became mandatory for all new and updating SBT submissions that meet the FLAG criteria.
 Version 1.1 followed in December 2023 with minor updates.
-Version 1.2, published this month, is the first substantive revision.
+Version 1.2, published in March 2026, is the first substantive revision.

 What changed in version 1.2

-The two triggers for the requirement remain: sector membership (Forest and Paper Products, Food Production, Food and Beverage Processing, Food and Staples Retailing, Tobacco), or FLAG-related gross emissions totalling 20% or more of total Scope 1, 2, and 3 emissions.
-What v1.2 tightens is the precision with which both are defined.
+No changes were made to the definition of which companies are required to set FLAG targets.
+The two triggers remain: sector membership (Forest and Paper Products, Food Production, Food and Beverage Processing, Food and Staples Retailing, Tobacco), or FLAG-related gross emissions totalling 20% or more of total Scope 1, 2, and 3 emissions.

-This is the most operationally significant change.
-The previous requirement for companies to eliminate deforestation by 2025 has been removed.
-Under v1.2, companies setting FLAG targets for the first time have up to two years after submitting their targets for SBTi validation to achieve no-deforestation, subject to an absolute deadline of 31 December 2030 for submissions made after 2028.
+The previous 2025 no-deforestation deadline has been removed.
+Companies setting FLAG targets for the first time now have up to two years after submitting their targets for SBTi validation to achieve no-deforestation, with a hard cap of 31 December 2030 for submissions made after 2028.

 The framework you're working within